 He ran the investigations unit at Sunday Business as its chief investigative reporter.
 He has a strong track-record of breaking agenda-setting, investigative stories while working as a reporter on several national newspapers, including The Sunday Times, The Independent on Sunday, The Sunday Telegraph, and Sunday Express.
 He also worked on World in Action and an array of other television current-affairs programmes.

 His book, ‘The Fleet Street Sewer Rat’, published in 2005, exposed some of the ‘dark arts’ of British newspapers, years before the phone-hacking scandal brought down the News of the World.

 Mark leads a team of seasoned journalists who specialise in investigations together with new talents familiar with the skills needed for data-mining.
-The editorial team is 24-strong, and growing.

 Our shareholders are people who have contributed materially to the development of the business model, including the editor-in-chief and key members of the management team.

 There is no link between the interests of shareholders and Exaro's editorial stance.
 Our editorial team is free of any business or commercial agenda.

 Our aim is to demonstrate how investigations that help ensure openness and transparency can be an economically valuable part of a global internet-based economy, culture and society.